perj/sebuild/docs/arguments/flavors.md

     flavors[dev]

 Limits the building of this descriptor to certain flavors.
-See below for more explaination of flavors.
-Superseded by the enabled argument which does much of the same and more.
+This is deprecated and superseded by the [enabled](enabled.md) argument which does much of the same and more.

+The [COMPONENT descriptor](../descriptors/component.md) does however not yet support the enabled argument so this is still used for that descriptor.